 Students must provide the Law Student Services Office with a written request to drop these courses.
-To receive tuition refunds from the Bursar's Office, these course drops must be handled administratively.
+To receive tuition refunds, these course drops must be handled administratively.
 Students should NOT drop these classes themselves through eCampus after the first week of the semester.
 Consult the schedule of classes for refund options for individual off cycle courses.